 What is your background?
 What brought you to JCA?

 My first job was in Telecommunications working at Harding Telephone Service for my alma mater, Harding University in Searcy, Arkansas (2002–06).
 I worked there as a phone technician for my last two years of high school while homeschooling and taking college level classes on campus for dual credit.
 I then continued part-time work through college.
 I have a BS in Computer Science and a minor in French.
 After graduating, I worked for a year as a Telecom Tech at Generac Power Systems in Waukesha, Wisconsin.
 In 2007 I moved to Fort Collins and began working for MPA Technologies, a small entrepreneurial telecom company.
 Since my college database classes, I had always been interested in database work, but there never seemed to be a good fit for me until I started as an entry-level associate software engineer at JCA in 2010.
-I have now worked for JCA for a decade!
+I have now worked for JCA for over a decade!

 What do you do outside of JCA?